omahs/CairoLearnXinYminutes/Readme.md

   func names() -> (name: felt){}
   ```

-+ Storage mappings: Unlike soldity where mappings have a separate keyword, in
++ Storage mappings: Unlike solidity where mappings have a separate keyword, in
   Cairo you create mappings using storage variables.

   ```cairo